stripe/rainier/docs/priors.md

 ## Visualizing Samples

 Rainier comes with plotting support, based on [EvilPlot](https://cibotech.github.io/evilplot/), in a separate `rainier-notebook` module.

+_NOTE: this currently is only supported for Scala 2.12._

 If you were in Jupyter, for example, you should do this as well as importing `rainier-core`:

 ```scala
 import $ivy.`com.stripe:rainier-notebook:@VERSION@`